sagungargs15/sagungargs15.github.io/0-poem.md

 ```

 > At the end of the day what matters? **Step1**: "Build -> Learn (Works?)" **Step2**: "Repeat step1" - said every Entrepreneur

+- **3 Learnings from each verse**
+  - **Verse1**: It’s backwards, build something customers want, build something you want as your own user (build for your own itch, eat your own dog food)
+  - **Verse2**: Fail fast.
+Lack of product market fit reinforces pivoting your everything (candy the chocolate)
+  - **Verse3**: Redo what’s not working in the startup: team, product & market (redo candymachine)

 ^Image Credit: <a href='https://www.freepik.com/vectors/vintage'>Vintage vector created by freepik - www.freepik.com</a>